 A bright eruption of hot gas in the Sun’s photosphere.
-Solar prominences are usually only detectable by specialized instruments but can be visible during a total solar eclipse.
+Solar prominences are usually only detectable by specialised instruments but can be visible during a total solar eclipse.

 A flow of charged particles that travels from the Sun out into the Solar System.

-An detector that can be connected to a telescope that can separates the signals into different frequencies, producing a spectrum.
+A detector that can be connected to a telescope that can separate the signals into different frequencies, producing a spectrum.